gsoft-inc/wl-extensions-mongo/README.md

 Install the package `GSoft.Infra.Mongo.Abstractions` in the project where you'll declare your documents.
 This package contains base classes and interfaces such as `MongoDocument`, `MongoIndexProvider`, `MongoCollectionAttribute`.
-There's also a few extension methods on MongoDB C# driver classes and interfaces that adds `IAsyncEnumerable` support to cursors.
+There's also a few extension methods of the MongoDB C# driver classes and interfaces that adds `IAsyncEnumerable` support to cursors.

 Install the package `GSoft.Infra.Mongo` at the application entry point level to register and configure the dependencies in a `IServiceCollection`.